| Oracle C++ Call Interface Programmer's Guide Release 2 (9.2) Part Number A96583-01 |

 Valid dates begin at 01-JAN-4712 BCE.
 The month byte ranges from 1 to 31, the hour byte ranges from 1 to 24, and the second byte ranges from 1 to 60.

-column is converted to a character string in your program, it is returned in the default format mask for your session, or as specified in the INIT.ORA
+When a DATE column is converted to a character string in your program, it is returned in the default format mask for your session, or as specified in the INIT.ORA file.

 The internal format of an Oracle number is decimal.
 Most floating-point implementations are binary.
 Oracle, therefore, represents numbers with greater precision than floating-point representations.